 c Teflaro is hemodialyzable; thus Teflaro should be administered after hemodialysis on hemodialysis days.

 Aseptic technique must be followed in preparing the infusion solution.
 The contents of Teflaro vial should be constituted with 20 mL Sterile Water for Injection, USP; or 0.9% of sodium chloride injection (normal saline); or 5% of dextrose injection; or lactated ringer's injection.
+Constitution time is less than 2 minutes.
+Mix gently to constitute and check to see that the contents have dissolved completely.
 The preparation of Teflaro solutions is summarized in Table 3.

 |Dosage Strength (mg)||Volume of Diluent To Be Added (mL)||Approximate Ceftaroline fosamil Concentration (mg/mL)||Amount to Be Withdrawn|